mcsweeney90/miller-rabin/README.md

-# miller-rabin
+# Miller-Rabin

-Miller-Rabin primality test
+Python implementation of the (deterministic) Miller-Rabin primality test for various bases.
+In progress!